Catholic Connect

 • Economic trends shaping the future operating environment

-• Hear practical perspectives from experienced sector leaders
+• Gain practical perspectives from experienced Catholic sector leaders

-• Explore strategies to support resilience and sustainability
+• Explore strategies to strengthen resilience and long-term sustainability

-• Engage in meaningful discussion with peers across the Catholic sector
+• Connect and collaborate with peers from across the Catholic and for-purpose sectors

 Agenda: